Does downloading videos use a lot of mobile data?

 Yes, a huge amount: a 5-minute 4K video can use between 700 MB and 1.5 GB.
 It's best to download 4K only on Wi-Fi and use 720p or 1080p on mobile data.

-Use our free tool — no sign-up, no limits.
+Use our free tool — no sign-up required.

 Go to Video Downloader